telvarost/WhatAreYouScoring-StationAPI/README.md

-# WhatAreYouScoring StationAPI Edition for Minecraft Beta 1.7.3
+# WhatAreYouScoring StationAPI for Minecraft Beta 1.7.3

-A StationAPI mod for Minecraft Beta 1.7.3 that adds a purpose to your score!
+A StationAPI mod for Minecraft Beta 1.7.3 that adds different mechanisms to increase your score!
 Player score resets upon death in singleplayer and upon logout in multiplayer.
 * Achievements are saved per instance and do not reset.